 Membership on the Resource Team shall include the School Team and the area Teacher Consultant-Special Education and may include appropriate Student Support Staff.
 While Student Support Staff may be invited to participate in a scheduled Resource Team meeting, it is not expected that they will be regular members of the team.
 Their primary purpose is to provide direct service to schools to support students.
+In 2019-20, a dedicated multi-disiciplinary system support team will attend all Resource Special Education Plan July 2019

+Team meetings.
 The parent/guardian may be invited to provide input on their child's progress or to attend the meetings.
-They shall/be informed of the date, time, purpose and staff invited prior to the meeting, and any results of these meeting that affect the programming for their child will be communicated.
+They shall be informed of the date, time, purpose and staff invited prior to the meeting, and any results of these meeting that affect the programming for their child will be communicated.
 The Resource Team will consider additional strategies and recommend further assessment or other interventions.
 The Resource Team may recommend to the Principal referral of the student to an Identification Placement and Review Committee.
 (IPRC)